MiguelCos/limma_two_groups/README.md

 ###  Input requirements:

 - 1 File named `input_limma.txt`.
 It should be tab separated and should contain normalized protein expression data.
 The first column should be named `ID` and should contain protein IDs (i.e. Uniprot or Symbol).
 Every other column should correspond to an experimental sample / individual, and should contain the corresponding protein expression values.
-These column should have a distinctive name.
+These columns should have a distinctive name.

 - 1 File named `annotation.txt` that would map the names of your experimental samples / individuals to each experimental group.
 The first column should be called `Sample_ID` and should contain exactly the same names/sample codes given in the columns of the expression data file.
 The second column should be named `Group` and should contain the group that corresponds to each individual / sample.